Time 30

 - Laser tag guns to communicate with each other for an effective game

-- For people at church to be able to communicate with each other in order to have an effective church.
+- For people in a church to be able to communicate with each other to have an healthy church.